New Doctoral Students (2013-2014)

 Elizabeth Chilbert Powers

-Elizabeth Chilbert Powers is a third-year Ph.D. student in Rhetoric and Composition, a Teaching Assistant in FSU's Editing, Writing, and Media and Assistant Director of the Reading Writing Center.
+Elizabeth Powers is a fourth-year Ph.D. student in Rhetoric and Composition who teaches in FSU's Editing, Writing, and Media and First-Year Composition programs.
 Elizabeth graduated from Thomas More College in Crestview Hills, Kentucky, with a B.A. in Creative Writing, and from Boise State University with an M.A. in Rhetoric and Composition.
-Her research interests include writing centers, environmental rhetoric, and religious rhetoric.
-She has presented at CCCC, IWCA, WPA, and has published in Praxis: A Writing Center Journal.
+Her research interests include writing center studies and rhetorical theory, especially rhetorics of place and visual rhetoric.
+She has presented at CCCC, IWCA, WPA, RSA and has published work in Praxis: A Writing Center Journal and Writing Lab Newsletter. (forthcoming).

 Rebecca Furlow Skinner